-ING benefits from the derogation as laid down in Article 94(3)(b) of Directive 2013/36/EU (the proportionality principle) for Identified Staff whose variable remuneration (i) does not exceed a total amount of €50,000 per uear and (ii) does not represent more than 10 percent of the staff member's total remuneration.
+ING benefits from the derogation as laid down in Article 94(3)(b) of Directive 2013/36/EU (the proportionality principle) for Identified Staff whose variable remuneration (i) does not exceed a total amount of \in 50,000 per year and (ii) does not represent more than 10 percent of the staff member's total remuneration.
 Proportionality means that in such case, no deferral or pay-out in instruments need to be applied.
-The number of Identified Staff that benefits from these derogations is 18.
-The total remuneration of Identified Staff that benefits from the derogations amounts to €3,668,578, consisting of €3,340,185 of fixed remuneration and €328,393 of variable remuneration.
+The number of Identified Staff that benefits from these derogations is 8.
+The total remuneration of Identified Staff that benefits from these derogations of \in 2,419,210, consisting of \in 2,268,380 of fixed remuneration and \in 150,830 of variable remuneration.